 Did you know that today is National Dog Day?
 Every August 26, Americans everywhere celebrate the special dogs in their lives.
 And today we thought we’d celebrate the holiday by talking about service animals.

 According to the ADA, a service animal is any animal that provides assistance to a person with a disability.
-Unlike emotional support animals, service animals also perform tasks to help their owner function normally.
+Unlike an emotional support animal for PTSD, service animals also perform tasks to help their owner function normally.
 This can be anything from supporting them while they walk, retrieving items they drop, or even reminding them to take medication.
-Traditionally when we think of a service animal we think of guide dogs for the blind, and for good reason.
+Traditionally, when we think of a service animal we think of guide dogs for the blind, and for good reason.
 According to the National Organization on Disability, the vast majority of all services animals are dogs.

 2. Ferrets—Another unlikely service animal, ferrets have the natural advantages of being easy-going, highly social, and easily transportable.
 Ferrets make great emotional support animals since they enjoy burrowing close to their owners, which can be extremely comforting to people needing emotional support.
 But ferrets make great service animals too.
 These critters are known for alerting their owners when they’re about to experience a seizure, and ferrets can also be trained to wake someone up, remind their owner to take medication, and even interrupt harmful behaviors.
 Not bad, ferrets.

 3. Boa Constrictors—This creature might not be the first animal you’d choose to keep in your home, but they actually make great service animals.
 These snakes are known for helping patients with bipolar disorder, obsessive compulsive disorder, and panic disorders, and there are even cases when these snakes can be used to prevent medical emergencies.
 One man in Washington has a friendly boa that will squeeze him more tightly when it senses he’s about to have a seizure, giving him enough time to take his medication or go to a safer location until his seizure passes.